 The California Office of Historic Preservation is the point of contact within the state for property owners wishing to use the rehabilitation tax credit.
 OHP may also be able to provide technical guidance before a project begins to make the process as expeditious and economical as possible.

-In the Federal Fiscal Year 2015, NPS approved 870 projects (Part 3s) nationwide which represented an estimated investment of $4.47 billion.
+In the Federal Fiscal Year 2016, NPS approved 1039 projects (Part 3s) nationwide which represented an estimated investment of $5.85 billion.
 The program continues to be an effective stimulus for economic recovery in older communities with an estimated 108,528 jobs created in FY2016.

 See the 2016 NPS Annual Report and Statistical Analysis for national statistics.

 OHP is the point of contact for California property owners wishing to use the rehabilitation tax credit.
 OHP is able to provide technical guidance before a project begins to make the process as expeditious and economical as possible.